-Talk to your lawyer throughout the proceedings, and if you feel that you need to let close family members know how the trial is going, do so in person, after consulting your lawyer.
+Talk to your experienced South Bend personal injury attorney throughout the proceedings, and if you feel that you need to let close family members know how the trial is going, do so in person, after consulting your lawyer.

 - Stay away from social media, or at least be careful what you talk about.

 - Stick to the weather, local sports, family, and friends.

 - Don't talk about your injuries, or the trial proceedings, or anyone else involved in them.